uccasco/FiniteFields/README.md

 Implementation of finite field methods in LAMMPS.
 The tagging systems is as follows:

 tag = 03Mar2020;  should be compatible with stable 03Mar2020  version of LAMMPS<br>
-tag = 29Oct2020; should be compatible with stable 29Oct2020 version of LAMMPS
+tag = 29Oct2020;  should be compatible with stable 29Oct2020  version of LAMMPS<br>
+tag = 29Sept2021; should be compatible with stable 29Sept2021 version of LAMMPS

 Source files in the master branch should be compatible with the 29Sept2021 stable version of LAMMPS.
 Changes between 29Oct2020 and